Galla (wife of Theodosius I): Family

-Galla had three full-siblings.
-Her only brother was Valentinian II, first co-emperor with Gratian from 375 and then the only legitimate Western Roman Emperor from 383 to his death by hanging on 15 May 392.
-His death was officially reported as a suicide but Arbogast, his magister militum, was suspected to have had a hand in it, an accusation found in the writings of Socrates of Constantinople, Orosius, and Zosimus.
-Sozomen was less certain and mentioned both versions of how Valentinian II died.

-Her two sisters were Grata and Justa.
-According to Socrates, both remained unmarried.
-They were probably still alive in 392 but not mentioned afterward.
+Galla was listed as one of four children of her parents' marriage.
+Her brother was Valentinian II, first co-emperor with Gratian from 375 and then the only legitimate Western Roman Emperor from 383 to his death in 392.
+Her two sisters were named Grata and Justa.
+According to Socrates Scholasticus, both remained unmarried.
+They were still alive in 392 but not mentioned afterwards.